 -In the places of the visits, there were more vacancies in the car park for rides than for motorhome.
-But we had no problem with that, we always found a vacancy (except in Lake Louise and the Raine Lake that was crowded and we had to change the time of the visit)
+But we had no problem with that, we always found vacancy (except in Lake Louise and the Raine Lake that was crowded and we had to change the time of the visit)

--Cleaning fee: they do not charge
+-Motorhome Rental: CAD $170,00/day -Convenience Kit: CAD $95,00/person-this item is not mandatory -Cleaning fee: they do not charge

 For 7 days Rental + Convenience Kit for 2 people + pack with 1,500 km + 200km extras we exceed + fees, we pay in total CAD $2,001.52.

-Tip 3: Even if it is not mandatory I recommend paying for the kit that included a set of pots, crockery, cups, cups, cutlery, pillows, blankets, salt, pepper and several other things that will save you from taking them for the trip.
+Tip 2: Locating the Motohome well in advance will give you more chances to guarantee a better promotion and/or price.
+Tip 3: Even if it is not mandatory I recommend paying the kit that includes a set of pots, crockery, cups, cups, cutlery, pillows, blankets, salt, pepper and several other things that will save you from taking them to the trip.

 For 7 days of travel being 6 nights in the campsites, we paid CAD $222.70